Subscribe to Here’s the Deal, our politics

 But something changed in March.
 The yield curve was “inverted” and looked like this.

 See how the curve dips and the 10-year interest rate is slightly below the three-month rate?
 What investors are always watching is the yield on the 10-year Treasury.
 On March 22, that yield dropped to about 2.44 percent, but the yield on the three-month Treasury bond was slightly higher, at around 2.46 percent.

-Why is that?
+Why is the yield curve inverting?
 Basically, investors are buying more of the 10-year bond.
 And based on the rules of supply and demand, that pushes the interest rate down.

 So why are they buying more?
 It’s a signal they may be betting the economy is going to slow down.

 The Federal Reserve announced in March it was not planning any more interest rate hikes.
 That could be taken as a sign it, too, is pessimistic about the economy — even that a recession might be down the road.

 The news was just “the straw that broke the camel’s back,” said Diane Swonk, chief economist at Grant Thornton.

 Even before the yield curve became “inverted,” it had remained relatively “flat,” meaning the difference in the short and long-term bond yields had been fairly small.
 A flat yield curve is often seen as a sign of slower economic growth.

-But earlier this year Former Fed Chair Janet Yellen downplayed the idea a recession was a foregone conclusion at a Credit Suisse investors conference in Hong Kong.
+But earlier this year Former Fed Chair Janet Yellen downplayed the idea of a recession was a foregone conclusion at a Credit Suisse investors conference in Hong Kong.